 - (1) Final Examinations: A final examination is held in each course except where departure from this arrangement has been authorized by the Faculty council governing the department offering the course.
-Final examinations for Fall courses shall be held in December.
-Final examinations for Winter or two-term Fall/Winter courses shall be held in April.
+Final examinations for Fall courses shall be held in December, Final examinations for Winter or two-term Fall/Winter courses shall be held in April.
 Final examinations for Spring courses shall be held in June.
 Final examinations for Summer or two-term Spring/Summer courses shall be held in August.
-Examinations for Evening Credit Program and Late Afternoon and Evening Courses are to be held during the last regular class period. - (2) Examination Schedule: The schedule of Fall and Winter Terms final examinations (and mid-term examinations in two-term courses) shall be related directly to the basic University timetable.
+Examinations for evening credit program and late afternoon and evening courses are to be held during the last regular class period, excluding Augustana Faculty.
+Final examinations in Augustana Faculty evening courses are to be held in the evening during the regular examination period. - Examination Schedule: The schedule of Fall and Winter Terms final examinations (and mid-term examinations in two-term courses) shall be related directly to the basic University timetable.